starschema/snowflake-venafi-connector/README.md

 - *getcreds* - Get access token from Venafi Rest API with vcert-sdk client id

-- *install* - Get the status of the integration components in your environment
+- *install* - Install the integration to your AWS and Snowflake environment

-- *state* - Show the
+- *state* - Show the current state and components of the integration

 ### Prerequsites